 Caerphilly Castle is located 8 miles from the city center of Cardiff.
 Opening times change throughout the year – visit their website for the latest updates.

-Barry and Barry Island became world famous when the Television series ‘Gavin & Stacey’ aired.
-But long before the world got to know Barry, it were the locals who changed into their summer dress and went down to the beach for a dive or for a round on one of the rides of the pleasure park.
+Barry and Barry Island became world-famous when the Television series ‘Gavin & Stacey’ aired.
+But long before the world got to know Barry, it was the locals who changed into their summer dress and went down to the beach for a dive or for a round on one of the rides of the pleasure park.

 Barry Island is situated 10 miles from Central Cardiff.